Mr Farhan Tanvir Chowdhury

 What is my research about?

-My work as a doctoral researcher under Daniel Kattnig & Oleksandr Kyriienko builds on concepts and computational techniques from quantum control theory, to refine approaches for simulating the dynamics of driven open quantum systems.
+My work as a doctoral researcher under Daniel Kattnig & Oleksandr Kyriienko builds on concepts and computational techniques from quantum control theory to refine simulation approaches for studying the dynamics of driven open quantum systems.

 What do I do, and how do I do it?

 I simulate the dynamics of electronic and nuclear spin systems numerically, using primarily Python, sometimes Julia.
-Using optimal quantum control tools like GRAPE, I optimise the reaction products in spin dynamics simulations of radical pair recombination reactions pulsed by radio-frequency (RF) magnetic fields.
+Using establised optimal quantum control methodologies like GRAPE/CRAB, I optimise the reaction products in spin dynamics simulations of radical pair recombination reactions pulsed by radio-frequency (RF) magnetic fields.
 The latter essentially drives a given quantum spin system to reach a desired target state.

 Our initial findings using optimal quantum control to drive radical pair spins in closed quantum systems treatments of their spin dynamics suggest scope for enhancement in their magnetosensitive response to weak magnetic fields.
 But being able to further extend to more appropriate open quantum systems approaches for modelling the driven dynamics is key to better understanding phenomenon in natural systems subject to a noisy environment and harnessing that understanding to inform design principles for more sensitive quantum magnetometers.